 Hernia surgery today is much more advanced than even five years ago.
 The use of laparoscopic surgery techniques and the newest, lightweight meshes (if needed), often allow patients to heal faster, in less pain, and have a more cosmetic outcome.

 Patients who are deciding on where to have hernia surgery should make sure that their surgeon has all the tools available to offer the most state-of-the-art techniques and mesh to their patients.
-In addition, a surgeons volume of hernia surgeries, and the associated techniques, can impact a patients outcome.
+In addition, selecting a surgeon who tracks his or her outcome data and then publishes that data for future patients to see will help you have a statistically better chance of having a desirable outcome after your surgery.

 Hernia surgery can be described based on three specific categories: